Winbuntu/S5C/README.md

 Compared to previous packages, such as ccRemover and Seurat that can also remove unwanted heterogeneity from cell cycle from single cell RNA-seq data, S5C has following features makes it more suitable for non-droplet based scRNA-seq protocols:

+## Features

 - Can take not only read counts, but also any other properly normalized metrics as input, including RPM, TPM and RPKM, which is generated from software commenly used for non-droplet based scRNA-seq data such as Kallisto and Salmon (Up to today Seurat only accepts read count as input).

-- Automatically detect outlier cells and exclude them when computing the coefficient, which improve the robustness of "regressing-out" cell cycle bias, especially when the cell number is small (ccRemover do not remove outliers; Seurat rely on large cell numbers to metigate the influence of outliers).
+- Automatically detect outlier cells and exclude them when fit the regression model, which improve the robustness of "regressing-out" cell cycle bias, especially when the cell number is small (ccRemover do not remove outliers; Seurat rely on large cell numbers to metigate the influence of outliers).

 - Parameters were optimized for non-droplet based scRNA-seq data, which generate \~1M reads and cover \~10K genes from 10~1000 cells (Seurat were designed for droplet-based methods, therefore more suitable for large cell number (more than 1k), and fewer reads per sample (10k-50k) ).

+## How it works

+S5C first performs dimentional reduction using PCA, and keep the first N principle components that captures at least 40% of total variance in the data.
+For each single cell, its distance to the nearest cells in this resuced PCA space are caculated.